Woman's World (Cher song)

 "Woman's World" is a song by American singer Cher, from her twenty-fifth studio album Closer to the Truth (2013).
-It was released on June 18, 2013 by Warner Bros.
+It was written by Matt Morris, Anthony "TC" Crawford, Joshua "J.D."
+Walker, and Paul Oakenfold, while production was helmed by the latter.
+Sonically, "Woman's World" is a dance-pop, EDM, electropop and electro song with themes of women's empowerment in its lyrics.
+The song was released by Warner Bros.
+Records on June 18, 2013, by Warner Bros.
 Records as the album's lead single.

-On June 18, 2013, Cher's album was made available to pre-order on iTunes.
-Upon doing so, "Woman's World" would become an instant download.
-Sonically, it is a dance-pop, EDM, electropop and electro song with themes of women's empowerment in its lyrics.
-"Woman's World" became a modest hit on Billboard's top-selling electronic dance music chart.
-On the Hot Dance Club Songs chart, it became Cher's eighth number-one single, after being the greatest-gainer for its fourth, consecutive week.
-On the Adult Contemporary chart "Woman's World" debuted at number 30, making Cher one of few artists to have appeared on that chart in every one of the last six decades.
+The song became a top thirty hit in Switzerland.
+In the United States, it was a modest hit on the Billboard's top-selling electronic dance music chart, becoming Cher's eighth number-one single on the Hot Dance Club Songs chart, after being the greatest-gainer for its fourth, consecutive week.
+On the Adult Contemporary chart, "Woman's World" debuted at number 30, making Cher one of few artists to have appeared on that chart in every one of the last six decades.

 Background and release

 After a nearly ten-year break, Cher resumed her recording career when she starred in the 2010 musical film Burlesque.
 Cher recorded two tracks, "Welcome to Burlesque" and "You Haven't Seen the Last of Me", for the film's soundtrack album which was issued in November 2010.
 The soundtrack was met with positive reviews, with critics praising her return to music.
 In early 2011, Cher began work on her twenty-fifth studio album.

 While Cher was still in the process of finishing the album, snippets of "Woman's World" surfaced online in late October 2012, and when a DJ played a demo of the song at a Michigan club, Cher revealed on her Twitter page that she was upset about the leak.
 Once a full-length, unfinished version of the song began to spread online, Warner Bros. and Cher decided to give the single an early release.
 Cher explained, "We thought we had time, but ('Woman's World') started popping all over the world!"

 On November 22, 2012, "Woman's World" was streamed on Cher's official website as a Thanksgiving treat for her fans.
 The song was not commercially released and was only available to stream on media sites such as YouTube and SoundCloud.
 After angrily tweeting a fan about her forthcoming album's delay, Cher admitted that the single's release was pushed back to June 2013, with the album following in September.
 On June 10, Cher revealed on her Facebook page that the official date of the single's release is June 18, with the premiere at the season finale of the talent show The Voice.
 Shortly after, a lyric video was posted on Cher's YouTube channel and the single appeared for purchase and streaming on iTunes, Amazon.com and Spotify.

-On August 30, 2013 "Woman's World" was released in France and Australia and on September 2, 2013 in most other European countries.
+On August 30, 2013 "Woman's World" was released in France and Australia and on September 2, 2013, in most other European countries.